Mluleki23/Collaborative-Code-Review-Platform/README.md

 ---

-## 🔐 Authorization (IMPORTANT)
+## 🔐 Authorization

-For all protected routes, add header:
+For protected routes, include:

 ```
 Authorization: Bearer YOUR_JWT_TOKEN